openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ## Complex Subject Members {#complex-subjects}

 A Complex Subject Member has a name and a value that is a JSON {{RFC7159}}
-object that has one or more Simple Subject Members.
+object that has a format field, and one or more Simple Subject Members.
+The name of the format field is "format", and its value is "complex".
 The name of each Simple Subject Member in this value MAY be one of the following:

 user